Yapeal/yapeal-ng/docs/ConfigurationFiles.md

 automatically find them.
 This is the recommended way for an application to provide any custom settings need for Yapeal-ng.

-## --configFile
+## -c/--configFile

-If you are using any of the commands from `bin/yc` including 'Yapeal:AutoMagic' you can use the --configFile option to have it process any accessible file on the local system.
+If you are using any of the commands from `bin/yc` including 'Yapeal:AutoMagic' you can use the `-c`/`--configFile` option to have it process any accessible Yaml file on the local system.

 ## Summary

-So just to make it clear how they all look in a directory list here a simplified one for you using a typical directory structure for composer
+Just to make it clear how all of the config files would look in a directory list here a simplified one for you using a typical directory structure for composer projects:
-projects:

 ```
 amazingApp/